mmujtabah/ChessMastery/README.md

 ## Features

-- **Interactive Chess Board**: Provides an interactive chess board for users to play against each other.
+- **Interactive Chess Board**: Provides users with an interactive chess board for playing against each other.

+- **Interactive Sounds**: Engaging sounds are played when a piece is moved, captured, promoted, or to announce the winner.

+- **Mouse Handling**: Players can use their mouse to right-click a piece to view its valid moves and then left-click the desired chessboard cell to execute the move.

 ## Getting Started